kthrog/DFW-TA/classSession/lessonPlan.md

 **Three data literacy concepts to cover:**
 1. Big Data
 2. Data Privacy
-3. Open Data + Making Data More Accessible to a Larger Audience
+3. Open Data + Data Repositories + Making Data More Accessible to a Larger Audience

 **Q&A period at beginning:**
 - Start by asking students to name ways they might have created data today